-Please list the cost for each piece of equipment requested.
-All Equipment must be allowable, reasonable and must be essential to the project.
-All equipment must be or

-ipment List.
-Unallowable equipme ent: Guns, / Ammunition, Body Cameras and

-Drones.
-(See Guidance fo r wore information)

-AEL Number: Discipline
+V. Equipment Please list the cost for each piece of equipment requested.
+All Equipment must be all All Equipment must be allowable, reasonable and must be essential to the project.
+All equipment must be on the FEMA Authorized Equ the FEMA Authorized Equipment List.
+Unallowable equipment: Guns, Ammunition, Body Cameras and Drones.
+(See Guidance for r More Information) AEL Number: Discipline Cost of Equipment Quantity Total Equipment Cost Item Description How will equipment be used to reduce Threats and Hazard?

-Discipline

-Cost of Equipment Quantity

-Total Equipment Cost

-Item Description

-How will equipment be used to reduce Threats and Hazard?